-Emery Imre Gondor was born in Budapest, Hungary in 1896.
+Imre (Emery) Gondor was born in Budapest, Hungary in 1896.
 He attended the Royal Hungarian University and received his diploma from the National Academy of Art.
-As a young art teacher, he observed many children who had suffered during and after World War I and was inspired to learn more about their afflictions and the ways in which art could be used to help them.
-This prompted a lifelong interest in the field of psychology.
-In Budapest, the psychoanalyst, Sándor Ferenczi introduced Gondor to the subject of psychoanalysis and therapy.
-When Gondor moved to Vienna in 1920, to attend the Academy of Industrial Arts, he learned of Professor Csizeck's pioneering work in the field of progressive art education for children.
-He began working at the Viennese University Clinic, drawing and playing with emotionally disturbed children.
-In addition he illustrated books and continued this work when he emigrated to the United States in 1936.
-In addition he illustrated books and continued this work once in the US.
-In 1959, Gondor received his diploma in Clinical Psychology from New York State University.
-He became director of the art program at the Institute for Mental Retardation at New York Medical College in 1968.
+As a young art teacher, he observed many children who had suffered during and after World War I, and he was inspired to learn more about their afflictions and how art could be used to help them.
+This prompted a lifelong interest in psychology.
+The psychoanalyst, Sándor Ferenczi in Budapest introduced Gondor to psychoanalysis and psychotherapy.
+When Gondor moved to Vienna to attend the Academy of Industrial Arts and working on book illustrations, he also embarked on a field of progressive art education for emotionally disturbed children.
+Gondor emigrated to the United States in 1936.
+In 1959, he received his diploma in Clinical Psychology from New York State University, and in 1968, he became director of the art program at the Institute for Mental Retardation at New York Medical College.
 Emery Gondor died in 1977.

 Reproductions and Permissions

 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.

 Gondor, Emery I.: Max Reinhardt, Leo Baeck Institute, 2002.152.